Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Introduction

 where $\sn$ is the Levi-Civita connection of $h$.
 The resulting equation is not a wave equation because of the term $\sn^2(\tr K)^\sharp$.
 In order to get around this, we consider $\theta = \tr K$ as a separate variable and add an evolution equation for it.
 The system that we solve is then a wave transport system where the variables are $h$, $K$, $\theta$ and $\s$.
 There is one issue with this system, which is that it presents a potential loss of derivatives.
 In order to deal with this difficulty we introduce, besides the main energy, a modified energy.
 The modified energy is designed in such a way that the loss of derivatives is avoided.
 Moreover, by using elliptic estimates, it can be shown that both energies are in fact equivalent.
 We still have not mentioned the role that the approximate solutions play here.
 In the current situation, the expectation is that energy estimates take the form

 The issue is that we want uniform control of the energy for all $t$ in an interval of the form $(0,T]$, but this cannot be done with Grönwall's inequality, since $Ct^{-1}$ is not integrable all the way to $t=0$.
 This is where the approximate solutions come in.
 Instead of controlling the energy of the solution to the system, we control the energy of the difference between the solution and an appropriately chosen approximate solution.
-This introduces an inhomogeneous term to the energy estimate, which can be made to decay as an arbitrarily large power of $t$ as $t \to 0$.
+The advantage of taking this approach is that this difference can be made to decay as an arbitrarily large power of $t$ as $t \to 0$.
+Moreover, an inhomogeneous term is introduced to the energy estimate, which can also be made to decay as an arbitrarily large power of $t$ as $t \to 0$.
 This is what allows us to close the energy estimate.
 Existence of solutions to the system on an interval of the form $(0,T]$ then follows as a consequence of the energy estimate.
 The next step is then to prove that in fact $K$ is the Weingarten map, $\theta = \tr K$ and that the constructed solution is indeed a solution to Einstein's equations.
 All of these things can be accomplished by using that the difference between the solution and the approximate solution decays as a large power of $t$.
 The constructed solutions are in principle of finite regularity.
 In order to prove that there is a smooth solution, we use a uniqueness statement for the wave transport system.
 So far, this part of the proof follows closely the arguments of \cite{fournodavlos_asymptotically_2023}, with the added difficulties of dealing with the scalar field.

 After constructing the solution, we already obtain convergence of $\K$, $\Phi$ and $\Psi$ to the initial data.
 The only thing left to finish the proof of Theorem~\ref{main existence theorem}, is to prove convergence of $\h$.
 In order to do so, we obtain convergence estimates for the eigenvalues and the eigenprojections of $\K$.
 This is done through an application of the implicit function theorem and some perturbation theory.
 It is then possible to construct a frame $\{E_i\}$ of eigenvectors of $\K$, which is orthonormal with respect to $\h$ and converges to the frame $\{e_i\}$ as $t \to 0$, thus showing convergence of $\h$.
 We stress that being able to construct the frame $\{E_i\}$ depends crucially on the improved off-diagonal estimates for $\K$ in terms of the frame $\{e_i\}$, which are inherited by the $E_i$.